gislayer/mapbox-gl-snap/README.md

 - **`rules`**: An array defining the snap rules, which are checked in order:
   - **`vertex`**: Snaps to the vertex points of the geometry.
-  - **`middle`**: Snaps to the middle points of lines.
+  - **`midpoint`**: Snaps to the midpoint of lines or polygon edges.
   - **`edge`**: Snaps to the edges of lines.

   The rules are applied sequentially.
-For instance, with `rules: ['vertex', 'middle', 'edge']`, the snapping will first attempt to snap to a vertex.
+For instance, with `rules: ['vertex', 'midpoint', 'edge']`, the snapping will first attempt to snap to a vertex.
 If a vertex is found, it will snap to that and stop.
 If not, it will proceed to check the middle and then the edge.

 ### 3. Customizing the Snap Process